-GardenNet was initiated to help address the need for healthful, affordable, and accessible food.
-We are creating a model that promotes sustainable food access for all CNN neighbors by identifying and connecting available resources in a specific geographic area.
-Proximity to resources is the key to our success!
+GardenNet was created to help address the need for healthful, affordable, and accessible food locally.
+In 2010, a group of Portland State University students partnered with CNN to build awareness of community gardens, food growing and distribution opportunities in our district.
+The students engaged the community to promote sustainable food access by identifying and connecting available resources in a specific geographic area.
+Proximity to resources is a key goal!

-GardenNet hosts roundtable gatherings where neighbors network with gardeners and growers, connect on projects and opportunities, and share ideas.
-For more information on upcoming roundtable events and educational opportunities please contact Sandra at sandral@cnncoalition.org or 503-823-2780.
+GardenNet has hosted roundtable gatherings where neighbors can connect and share ideas with urban farmers, gardeners, community-based organizations and the like.
+For more information on upcoming events and educational opportunities please contact Sandra at firstname.lastname@example.org or 503-823-2780

 Prescott and included stops such as a proposed neighborhood garden in Cully, and a yard sharing site of the Urban Farm Collective.
 The final talk was given at the Hacienda CDC Los Jardines community garden.
 About 20 Community members biked and traveled in shared transportation to hear speakers at the various sites.